Insighter2k/GodHand/README.md

 ## Settings
 You can change some settings for the tool like enabling translation (romaji, english) at all or how you would like to have your romaji translation.

+## Projects
+### Project Management
+Project management allows you to create project spaces for your work.
+You can add, edit or delete projects.

+- Add => Creates a project with a certain name and a root path to your files you want to edit
+- Edit => Choose an existing project and change its name or rootpath
+- Delete => Deletes a project

+If you create a project, a folder will be created in the subfolder "projects".

+This feature is the first step to maintain translations and future releases with patches for the community.

+### Project Workspace
+If you have created your project, you can select it from the titlebar and if you click on it, a tabitem will be added with the project name.
+In this workspace, you will have on the left side a navigator into your given rootpath, for the underlying folder and file structures.On the right side is the result table where you can act like in the Tab "File".

 ## Pre-Requisites
 You need Windows with .NET Framework 4.5.2.
 Then you are set to go.